NamedPipeServer class

 Syntax: server.ManualMessageLoopEnter

-Intended for console / service hosts that do not have a Forms-style message pump of their own but want the default (FreeThreadingEvents = False) marshalled-event semantics.
+Intended for console and service hosts that do not have a Forms-style message pump of their own but want the default (FreeThreadingEvents = False) marshalled-event semantics.
 UI hosts already pump messages naturally and do not need this method.

 ManualMessageLoopLeave